L-values of harmonic Maass forms: Acknowledgments

 \section{Acknowledgments}

 We thank Kathrin Bringmann and Jorma Louko for very useful comments and feedback on the manuscript.
 The first author is partially supported by EPSRC grant EP/S032460/1.
-The second author is grateful for the support of a grant from the Simons Foundation (853830, LR) and a 2021-2023 Dean's Faculty Fellowship from Vanderbilt University.
+The second author is grateful for support from a grant from the Simons Foundation (853830, LR), support from a Dean’s Faculty Fellowship from Vanderbilt University, and to the Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.